 This recipe is really simple to make.
 However, it does require some hands on time.
 The mixture takes about 3 minutes with the food processor, but forming the cookies by hand and then drizzling them with chocolate is kind of a labor of love.
 I think these cookies took me about 15 minutes to make.
 Not too terrible but definitely more time than traditional drop and bake cookies.
 But these cookies are oh so worth it!

 For this recipe, you will need a food processor, a baking sheet that will fit in your fridge and wax paper.
-To get the chocolate to harden on the cookies you will need to keep them on the baking sheet in the fridge, so make sure you have room in the fridge.
+Finally, to get the chocolate to harden on the cookies you will need to keep them on the baking sheet in the fridge, so make sure you have room in the fridge.

 No Bake Samoa Cookies